lucashudson-eng/lucashudson-eng/README.md

 ### Lucas Dias Hudson 🏐
 ### Hello!!
 Welcome! 👋
 ##
-- 👷‍♂️ I am currently graduating in electrical engineering at UFJF
+- 👷‍♂️ I am currently graduating in Electrical Engineering - Robotics and Industrial Automation at UFJF
-- 🤖 In my spare time, I usually do projects with Arduino and IoT, some are available here
+- 🤖 In my spare time, I usually do projects with Microcontrollers, IoT, Robotics, 3D Printer, some are available here
 - ☕ I'm also always studying new programming languages and delving into the ones I already know
 - 📫 How to reach me: lucashudson.eng@gmail.com
 ##